WargamingPlayer/HA-Marstek-Venus-E-Modbus/README.md

 # HA Marstek Venus E Modbus

 Home Assistant Modbus Interface for Marstek Venus E

 ## Version information

+### Version 2025.11.1

+This version adds a lot of scripts and sensors.
+It also fixes some automations and scripts, where the scripts and automations of device 2 & 3 did not work properly.
+For the information on the new additions see the section #Manual Schedules#

+### Version 2025.10.1

+RTE Sensor to 2 digits.
+RTE Monthy stats added.
+Added 6 Schedules for Manual Mode.

 ### Version 2025.9.1

 Sensor Marstek x Battery Cell Voltage Delta changed from V to mV.

 ### Version 2025.8.6

 Marstek x Battery minimum SOC (Discharge) sensor had -1 subtraction fallen of.
 Fixed Automation in MT 2 and MT 3 files.

 ### Version 2025.8.5

 Fixed Energy based sensors wrong type, measurement to total_increasing.
 Fixed devide by 0 bug.
 Fixed Float default values to default=0 or default=1.